Colleton County Fire-Rescue

 minimum seven firefighters to make it work.
 Two at the fill site to operate the

-Engine drafting water at the pond/river, one driver in each Tanker and at least
+Engine drafting water at the pond/river, one driver in each Tender and at least

 one water supply officer at the fire scene to manage the dumping process.
 The